Casco Bay: Industrialization and infrastructure

 With preparatory work having already started on Fort McKinley on Great Diamond Island, construction proceeded on the fort during the Spanish-American War.
 Fort McKinley eventually became Casco Bay's largest military installation.
-On adjacent Cow Island, Fort Lyon was constructed in 1901 for auxiliary support.
+On adjacent Cow Island, Fort Lyon was built in stages after 1900 for additional coverage of the Hussey Sound passage into the inner harbor.
 Both forts had facilities to support harbor defensive mining operations, and guns to engage enemy minesweepers in Hussey Sound.

 In an August 1903 military exercise in Casco Bay, the U.S. Navy tested its ability to assault a fortified harbor like Portland with a large fleet of battleships, cruisers, destroyers and other combat and support ships, and the Army's ability to defend shore installations.
 In addition to artillery batteries at Forts McKinley, Preble, Levett, Lyon and Williams, the war game included beach assaults by the U.S. Marine Corps at Long Island and other sites.
 The exercise drew throngs of civilians to the shore to watch the mock assault.

 Lightship LV 74 was launched in 1902 as the last wooden lightship built for the U.S. Coast Guard.
 The vessel was named Cape Elizabeth and stationed off the coast there, and renamed Portland in 1912.
 After a series of groundings, construction began in 1903 on Ram Island Ledge Light in Portland Harbor.
 The lighthouse was completed in 1905.

 In 1911, Maine's legislature authorized the formation of the Island Light & Water Co. to provide electricity, gas, and water service on Cushing, Great Diamond, and Little Diamond islands.

 In 1912, Maine Governor Frederick W. Plaisted approved the eviction of residents of Malaga Island, just off Phippsburg, after years of gossip and negative news articles about the island's population which was racially diverse and living on subsistence income.
 In 2023, Malaga Island was added to the National Register of Historic Places, becoming the second island in Casco Bay to be listed in its entirety after Eagle Island.

 With Long Island among Casco Bay's leisure destinations in the early 20th century, a June 1914 fire destroyed much of the island's business district, including the waterfront Granite Springs Hotel.

 The Million Dollar Bridge was completed in 1916 over the Fore River between Portland and South Portland, with the bascule bridge replacing the existing span that dated to 1822.